Who Was Alfred Hitchcock?

 In 1925, Hitchcock directed his first film and began making the "thrillers" for which he became known the world over.
 His 1929 film Blackmail is said to be the first British "talkie."
 In the 1930s, he directed such classic suspense films as The Man Who Knew Too Much (1934) and The 39 Steps (1935).

 In 1939, Hitchcock left England for Hollywood.
-The first film he made there, Rebecca (1940), won an Academy Award for best picture.
+The first film he made in the United States, Rebecca (1940), won an Academy Award for best picture.
 Some of his most famous films include Psycho (1960), The Birds (1963) and Marnie (1964).
 His works became renowned for their depictions of violence, although many of his plots merely function as decoys meant to serve as a tool for understanding complex psychological characters.
-His cameo appearances in his own films, as well as his interviews, film trailers and the television program Alfred Hitchcock Presents (1955-65), made him a cultural icon.
+His cameo appearances in his own films, as well as his interviews, film trailers and the television program Alfred Hitchcock Presents (1955-1965), made him a cultural icon.

 Death and Legacy